GraphQLGuide/book/text/bg.md

 A caret `^` before a version number means that our code depends on any version compatible with that number—for example, if we had a dependency `"foo": "^1.4.0"`, our code should work with any versions between `1.4.0` and `2.0.0`, such as `1.4.1` or `1.11.2`.

-We can also see that we have a new `node_modules/` folder, and inside it is folders with the package code:
+We can also see that we have a new `node_modules/` folder, and it contains folders with the package code:

 ```sh
 $  ls node_modules/